 Fire evacuation routes are reviewed by residence hall staff with residents at floor/house meetings.
 Fire safety equipment is installed in each hall & fire drills are conducted every semester.
-Below is a description of fire suppression devices for each residence hall, its compliance to local fire codes, and the dates on which the last evacuation drills were conducted;
+Below is a description of fire suppression devices for each residence hall, its compliance to local fire codes, and the dates on which the last evacuation drills were conducted.

-1. East Winds is located at 15 Gardner Drive and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
+- 1. East Winds is located at 15 Gardner Drive and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-2. Fair Haven Residence Hall is located at 373 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
+Fire Drills were conducted at this facility on the following dates: 10/21/2019 - 2.
+Fair Haven Residence Hall is located at 373 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-3. Harbor House Residence Hall is located at 355 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
+Fire Drills were conducted at this facility on the following dates: 10/21/2019 - 3.
+Harbor House Residence Hall is located at 355 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-4. Moorings Residence Hall is located at 361 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
+Fire Drills were conducted at this facility on the following dates: 10/21/2019 - 4.
+Moorings Residence Hall is located at 361 Pequot Avenue and is protected by a full coverage fire alarm system with a full coverage automatic dry-pipe sprinkler system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-5. Matteson Hall is located at 80 DeBiasi Drive and is protected by a full coverage fire alarm system.
+Fire Drills were conducted at this facility on the following dates: 10/15/2019 - 5.
+Matteson Hall is located at 80 DeBiasi Drive and is protected by a full coverage fire alarm system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-6. Saunders Hall is located at 60 DeBiasi Drive and is protected by a full coverage fire alarm system.
+Fire Drills were conducted at this facility on the following dates: 10/15/2019 - 6.
+Saunders Hall is located at 60 DeBiasi Drive and is protected by a full coverage fire alarm system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018 7.
+Fire Drills were conducted at this facility on the following dates: 10/15/2019 - 7.
 Simpson Hall is located at 48 DeBiasi Drive and is protected by a full coverage fire alarm system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-8. Mariner Hall is located at 81 DeBiasi Drive and is protected by a full coverage fire alarm system with a full coverage automatic wet-pipe sprinkler system.
+Fire Drills were conducted at this facility on the following dates: 10/15/2019 - 8.
+Mariner Hall is located at 81 DeBiasi Drive and is protected by a full coverage fire alarm system with a full coverage automatic wet-pipe sprinkler system.
 This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018

-9. Montauk House Apartments are located at 715 Montauk Avenue and are protected by a full coverage fire alarm system.
-This facility was inspected and determined to be in full compliance with the Connecticut State Fire Safety Code.
-Fire Drills were conducted at this facility on the following dates: 10/21/2018
+Fire Drills were conducted at this facility on the following dates: 10/15/2019

-Chapter 4 - Fire Data Summary; During calendar year 2018 there was one incidents of fire at Mitchell College, which occurred in a residence hall.
+Chapter 4 - Fire Data Summary.

+During calendar year 2018 there was one incidents of fire at Mitchell College, which occurred in a residence hall.